POSITIONS: Defensive Coordinator/Defensive Backs

-Brendan O’Brien is in his ninth season as an assistant football coach at Washington and Lee.
-He currently serves as the team's defensive coordinator and defensive backs coach.
+Brendan O’Brien is in his 11th season as an assistant football coach at Washington and Lee.
+He currently serves as the team's assistant head coach, defensive coordinator and defensive backs coach.

-O'Brien's 2013 defense limited opponents to just 339.3 yards and 21.3 points per game as the Generals finished 5-5 overall.
-In his first season as defensive coordinator in 2012, O'Brien helped lead W&L to an 8-3 overall record and an Old Dominion Athletic Conference title.
+His 2015 defense helped the Generals attain the first undefeated regular season in 54 years, while his first season as defensive coordinator in 2012 resulted in an 8-3 overall record and an Old Dominion Athletic Conference title.
 He also helped W&L to a combined 16-5 record and one more conference title over the previous two seasons.
 In 2009, he helped guide the Generals’ kickoff return unit to a No. 3 ranking in Division III in kickoff return average, while also helping Jon Kavanagh lead the nation in kickoff return average.

 O’Brien came to W&L from Bowdoin College, where he served as assistant football coach and recruiting coordinator during the 2008 season.
 O’Brien worked with the safeties, kickers and was the special teams coordinator, helping the Polar Bears to a 4-4 overall record.
 He was also an athletic department admissions liaison, working with all 31 Bowdoin sports in their recruiting efforts.